philippfuerst9/AachenCombinedEnergy/README.md

 Git clone this repository to a place where you want it.
 The major scripts are in /scripts.
 Each of them contains hardcoded paths which need to be set up to your environmet, this includes path to directories for plots etc.

-To run the tool, python 3.7, a compatible icetray build and an xgboost 1.1.1 installation is necessary (in python, `import xgboost; xgboost.__version__` ), along with some additional packages (pandas, yaml).
+On Cobalt you can load your icetray environment and then load a virtual environment where everything is installed with `source /home/pfuerst/venvs/venv_py3-v4.1.1/bin/activate` or you can install all the necessary packages yourself (python 3.7, a compatible icetray build and an xgboost 1.1.1 installation is necessary, along with some additional packages (pandas, yaml, etc.).

 # 1) Run extractor.py

 To  run `extractor.py` you need to create a list of all paths to your i3 files used for training the energy reco BDT.
 This is done with `/config/builders/make_i3_pathlist.py` which creates a .yaml file containing a list of paths.
+Alternatively, just supply one path to a directory containing i3-files or supply a single file.
 `extractor.py` then creates a big pandas dataframe containing the keys necessary for training the BDT.
-New keys can be added to this frame via add_feature.py or by changing the function extractor.py
+New keys can be added to this frame via `add_feature.py` or by changing the function `feature_extractor.py`.

 # 2) Run trainer.py

 Once the extractor is finished, you can train a model on the pandas dataframe with `trainer.py`.
 It needs the feature configuration you want.
 Create your own with `/config/builders/make_featurelist.py`.
 The trainer can be customized beyond the input feature config file (read through argparse arguments).
-This script will automatically cut 20% the training data for validation during training and use the supplied percentage of testing data to create some analysis plots.
+This script will automatically cut some 20% of the training data for validation during training and use the supplied percentage of testing data to automatically create some analysis plots for a quick-low statistics investigation of BDT performance.
 The prediction on the testing data set is also directly saved as a pickle file.
 Check hardcoded paths to plots and pickle file dirs.

 # 3) Run predictor.py

 To predict energies on new i3 files with your trained model, run `predictor.py`.
-Load your trained model. predictor.py has to different options, either supply it with an entire directory containing i3 files which are then batched into new i3 files (e.g. 10 old files into one new file), or supply it with a list of filenames (/path/to/filename).
-Then, all supplied files will be batched into one new file.
-This is convenient for submitting jobs to the condor cluster.
+To build a dagman to submit to condor, run `condor/submit_predictor.py`.
+It will create a dagman, submit script and some log folders at the specified places.

 # Condor

-In `/condor` are some example scripts to submit the three scripts to the condor cluster.
-Remove hardcoded paths for executables and output directories.
+In `/condor` are some example scripts to submit the three scripts to the cluster, including wrapper scripts to load icetray and the virtual environment.

-#personal to do list

-NNMFIT:
-`python NNMFit/analysis/run_fit.py /data/user/pfuerst/NNMFit/NNMFit/resources/configs/main_SPL.cfg --analysis_config /data/user/pfuerst/NNMFit/NNMFit/resources/configs/analysis_configs/asimov_SPL.yaml -o my_second_fit.pickle`